 2020 AFL TV Guide

-The AFL, as the most attended spectator sport in greater Australia, is one of the top five best attended league’s world-wide with an average of well over thirty-thousand people in the seats for each game.
-This year’s Premiership season promises to be one of the best yet, with a number of teams likely to be in the mix to take out the 2019 Premiership.
+The AFL, as the most attended spectator sport in greater Australia, is one of the top five most attended league’s world-wide with an average of well over thirty-thousand people in the seats for each game.
+This year’s Premiership season promises to be one of the best yet, with a number of teams likely to be in the mix to take out the 2020 Premiership.

 At Comparetv we’ll be analysing the key games to give you the inside play, sharing the latest internet TV, live streaming or sports on-demand packages so you can save some hard earned cash, and reviewing the newest choices in entertainment so you can enjoy every minute of the season no matter what’s on your schedule.

 2020 AFL Toyota Premiership season

-The 2019 AFL Premiership will be contested by eighteen teams over 23 rounds of grueling football played with the usual fast paced action, hard hits, athletic displays and fierce rivalries that make the sport exciting both on and off the field.
+The 2020 AFL Premiership season will be contested by eighteen teams over 23 rounds of gruelling football played with the usual fast-paced action, hard hits, athletic displays and fierce rivalries that make the sport so exciting both on and off the field.

-The pre-season AFLX 2019 competition is likely to draw plenty of attention in February, while highlights of the season proper include a Grand Final re-match between Collingwood and West Coast on the 6th of April, the hugely popular Anzac Day clash between Essendon and Collingwood on April 25th, the fiercely contested Western Derby, to be hosted at Optus Stadium on April 13th, and the 2019 AFL Grand Final to determine this year’s best on September 28.
+The pre-season Marsh Community Series will give fans their first taste of the action in February, while highlights of the season proper include the traditional Easter Monday clash between Hawthorn and Geelong on the 13th of April, the hugely popular Anzac Day clash between Essendon and Collingwood on April 25th, a Grand Final re-match between Richmond and GWS on the 2nd of May, the fiercely contested Western Derby, to be hosted at Optus Stadium the 3rd of May, and of course the 2020 AFL Grand Final to determine this year’s best on the 26th of September.

 - When: 19 March – 26 September